Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 To start: Iced coffee and cold brew.

-Iced coffee is hot coffee cooled down, usually with ice cubes, while cold brew coffee is never heated.
+Iced coffee is hot coffee cooled down, typically with the addition of ice cubes, whereas cold brew coffee is never heated.

 Nitro coffee is nitrogen-infused cold-brewed coffee.
 Iced coffee and cold brew coffee might need sweeteners, but nitro cold brew is naturally sweeter.

-Iced coffee is fast and easy to make.
+Iced coffee is a fast and easy way to make a refreshing drink.
 First, you brew coffee and pour ice over it.

-If you plan to make a large batch to refrigerate, add more coffee grounds when you brew it.
+If you plan to make a large batch to refrigerate, add more coffee grounds during the brewing process.

 Starbucks blonde roast iced coffee, ready to drink.